-&lt;sup>14 Online self-registration is available at: https://registertovote.elections.org.za/Welcome.
+&lt;sup>14 Online self-registration is available at https://registertovote.elections.org.za/Welcome.

-&lt;sup>15 Section 6(1A) of the Local Government: Municipal Electoral Act, 2000 (Municipal Electoral Act).

-set for 31 July and 1 August 2021.
+&lt;sup>15 Section 6(1A) of the Local Government: Municipal Electoral Act, 27 of 2000 (the Municipal Electoral Act), set for 31 July and 1 August 2021.
 Given the steps that must be taken prior to voting day, the elections must be proclaimed by not later than 6 August 2021.